Djakarta Warehouse Project

-Djakarta Warehouse Project (DWP) is a dance music festival held in Jakarta, Indonesia.
+Djakarta Warehouse Project is a dance music festival held in Jakarta, Indonesia.
 It is one of the largest annual dance music festivals in Asia, featuring dance music artists from around the world.

 History

 The festival originated from a nightclub event in 2008 called Blowfish Warehouse Project at Jakarta's renowned night club Blowfish.
-Featuring 3 arenas within the club's vicinity, the festival's first edition boasted more than 5.000 audience.
+Featuring 3 arenas within the club's vicinity, the festival's first edition boasted more than 5,000 audience.
 The second edition of the festival was planned to be held on 24 April 2010.
 However, a fight broke out three weeks before the planned date of the festival, damaging parts of the venue.
 Organisers moved the festival to Pantai Carnaval in Ancol and rebranded the festival with a new name, Djakarta Warehouse Project.

 2010

 The 2010 edition of Djakarta Warehouse Project was held on 24 April.
 It was held at Pantai Carnaval, Ancol.